caps-tum/sys-sage/docs/PAPI_Integration.md

    queried from the _sys-sage_ topology at a later point.

 3. Depending on the event set, figure out which hardware thread the counters belong to and find its ID.
-Here we need to make a case destinction:
+Here, we need to make a case destinction:

    - If the event set has explicitely been attached to a hardware thread, simply query for the ID through PAPI.